peterlada/access-code-4.1-instructor/assesments/final/rubric.md

 39. 4 points
   - 1 correct function syntax
   - 1 correct use of .split(' ')
-  - 1 use of return statement
+  - 1 use of `Number` to convert strings to numbers
   - 1 complete answer